RaceMOP: Mapless Online Path Planning for Multi-Agent Autonomous Racing using Residual Policy Learning: Results

 \subsubsection{Simulator Settings}

-We employ a custom F1TENTH simulator \cite{okelly2020f1tenth}.
+We employ a custom F1TENTH gym simulator \cite{okelly2020f1tenth}.
+The used maps are replicas of famous real-world racetracks, appropriately downscaled for F1TENTH cars \cite{betz2022autonomous}.
+These maps feature challenging design elements like chicanes and hairpin curves.
 All opponents use a pure pursuit controller to follow an offline-optimized racing line with velocity profile $\{v_{w_0}, v_{w_1}, ...\} \cdot k_{v}$.
 The velocity gain $k_{v}$ limits the opponent's velocity.
 We define 30 start positions for each racetrack.
 Episodes are truncated after two laps.
 See Sec. \ref{sec:methodology} for further assumptions.
 The simulation is based on a single-track model with tire slip and a maximum velocity of $\SI{8.0}{\meter \per \second}$.
 We use a friction coefficient of $\mu_{f}=0.8$ to ensure there is slip when driving too fast in curves.
 The observation and control frequencies are fixed to $\SI{50}{\hertz}$, similar to real-world F1TENTH cars.
 For numerical stability, the simulation runs at $\SI{100}{\hertz}$.
 The LiDAR data contains Gaussian noise.